 Joseph F. Moore

 Joe’s twenty years of industry experience combined with his training as both a lawyer and an engineer uniquely qualify him to assist clients with the most technically challenging of disputes and transactions.
-Clients value Joe as an efficient yet relentless advocate.
-Joe litigates in state court, federal court, and numerous arbitration forums, both domestically and internationally.
+He litigates in state court, federal court, and numerous arbitration forums, both domestically and internationally.
 His experiences include matters administered by the American Arbitration Association, the International Chamber of Commerce, and the DIAC, as well as ad hoc proceedings.

-In addition to his disputes practice, Joe assists clients with the structuring, negotiating and drafting of infrastructure and technology related agreements.
+Joe also assists clients with the structuring, negotiating and drafting of infrastructure and technology related agreements.
 He is well versed in the leading forms of contracts used domestically and internationally, including the forms published by FIDIC, AIA, ConsensusDOCS, and DBIA.
-Joe’s experience covers a wide variety of delivery methods, including Design-Bid-Build, EPC, turnkey, and PPP.
+His experience covers a wide variety of delivery methods, including Design-Bid-Build, EPC, turnkey, and PPP.
 Joe also maintains an active knowledge of federal, state, and local procurement regulations and claims procedures and provides counsel to clients on government contracting matters arising from the Federal Acquisition Regulations (FAR), the Foreign Corrupt Practices Act (FCPA), and the various public-entity claims processes.

 Admissions and Courts